Anjana-Azhuvath/portfolio/README.md

 ## Work Experience
 **Graduate Assistant, Research @ Center for Teaching Excellence (_Apr 2023 - Present_)**
 - Applied cross-sectional data analysis in **R**, quantifying the impact of translanguaging on K-12 classrooms
-- Leveraged **network maps**, estimating learner's skill development in an AI-integrated course, facilitating evidence-based curriculum design
+- Facilitated evidence-based curriculum design, estimating learner's skill development in an AI-integrated course,
 - Conducted a mixed-methods study using **Jupyter** to estimate the relationship between student confidence and test scores pre- and post-intervention

 **Research Assistant @ Tamil Nadu Household Panel Survey (_Oct 2021 - Aug 2022_)**